YuanYuYuan/Bluemix-tutorial/facebook-weather-bot/README.md

 Please install the following tools you need.

-For linux users, it is recommended to install them by the package manager of your linux system.
+For linux/mac os x users, it is recommended to install them by the package manager of your linux system.

 For windows users, you can link to following sites and install them by instruction.